-Then again, maybe there is no such thing as bad publicity, or as Stern called it, “a frenzy.”
-Even with the NFL’s Saints on a five-game winning streak and wrapping up a playoff spot, the Hornets and Paul ordeal were the talk of New Orleans for a change.
+Then again, maybe there is no such thing as bad publicity _ or as Stern called it, “a frenzy.”
+Even with the NFL’s Saints on a five-game winning streak and wrapping up a playoff spot, the Hornets-and-Paul saga was the talk of New Orleans for a change.

 Stern said the team is in negotiations with several potential ownership groups, who, if all goes to plan, will have to accept a new long-term lease in the state-owned New Orleans Arena in order to buy the team.

 “The future of the Hornets in New Orleans is brighter than it’s ever been,” Stern said.

 Meanwhile, the Clippers have plenty of reason for optimism themselves.